Happy Easter and Welcome to the Summer Term

 Cracking Times Tables will continue to be tested on a Thursday.

-Our PE slots for this term will be on a Tuesday and Thursday.
+Our PE slots for this first half term will be on a Tuesday and Thursday.
 Tuesdays will be the Year 3/4 bubble's day in the Hall so we will have a small assembly that morning and the use of the Hall for PE in the afternoon.
-We will be swimming on Thursdays for the whole of the Spring term so please make sure all swimming kit is brought in on Thursdays.
-As we will continue to not be in school uniform, the children will need to be in suitable clothing for doing PE on the days they have it and please be aware we will sometimes be outside so layers are good.
+Swimming will take place on a Thursday.
+Children should come to school in their PE clothing on a Tuesday.
+When we swim on a Thursday, they should wear normal school uniform and bring their swimming kit.
 Earrings must be taken out for PE and we would thoroughly recommend not wearing them on days when there is PE.

-The Spring Curriculum News, available below soon, outlines the topics we will be focusing on in each area of the curriculum during the Spring Term.
 We hope you will continue to support your children at home with Home Learning activities, especially reading, spellings and learning multiplication tables.
 There is the National Times Tables test for Year 4s at the end of the year (postponed but we may still do the unofficial one) so that is something we will hope to do really well in as a class.
-Outside of the above, we will set 2 pieces of Home Learning a week and we would expect the children to spend about 20 minutes on each.
+For the Summer term, we will revert back to 2 pieces of Home Learning a week and we would expect the children to spend about 20 minutes on each.
 Maths will be set on a Wednesday for the following Monday and English set on a Friday for the following Wednesday.
 Home learning will be quarantined once handed in so please make sure it is handed in on time as anything late impacts on when feedback can be given.
-The Home Learning tasks will be explained in class each week and the resources will be in the Remote Learning section at the top of the page.

 There will be regular Home Learning as mentioned above and we often follow this up in class so please ensure your child completes tasks by the given deadlines.
 Children should write Home Learning tasks and any reminders in their Home Learning Diary every day.
 If there is no Home Learning they should write “No HL” so parents know they haven’t just forgotten to write it down!
 Please sign the diaries during the week as these will be collected in on a Friday, to be quarantined, and checked on Monday each week.
 This is an excellent way to communicate too, so feel free to send any non-urgent messages using it.
 Diaries should still be in school every day.